olilanz/memento-mc/ARCHITECTURE.md

 Detection does not depend on chunk load state.
 Execution is deferred until chunks unload and reload naturally.
 Renewal never forces chunk unloads or reloads.

+### Baseline forgettability and stone overrides

+Natural Renewal can derive forgettability autonomously from world observation and activity signals recorded in the world map.

+Stone effects modify this baseline model:

+- `LORE_PROTECT` forces land to remain memorable and never eligible for renewal.
+- `WITHER_FORGET` forces land to become forgettable once the Witherstone matures.
+- If no stone effect is present, projection falls back to baseline derivation.

+This keeps stones as **intent signals and overrides**, while the autonomous model continues to preserve world health in forgotten outskirts.

 ### Server authority